yanxianl/Li_AqFl1-Microbiota_2021/README.md

 ### Acknowledgements

+The R package [holepunch](https://karthik.github.io/holepunch/) was used to make the RMarkdown files [binder](https://mybinder.org/)-ready.
-The project organization was inspired by the Riffomonas project, maintained by Dr. Pat Schloss.
+The project organization was inspired by the Riffomonas project.
 Visit the [*Riffomonas*](http://www.riffomonas.org/) website to check out tutorials on reproducible data analysis for microbiome research.